-The Rule of Law
+The rule of law.

 At Oakfield, learners are encouraged to make choices.
 Staff encourage learners to make the right choice, putting the ownership of choice with the young person.
 As a school, we educate the learners to make informed choices within a safe environment.
 Learners are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to do this safety through PSHE/Citizenship and IT/E-Safety lessons.